henkjannl/py-animate/README.md

 Remarks:
 * The other columns can be used for comments or for calculations
-* If the cell in column A does not contain a number, the complete row is ignored by the script and can be considered to be a comment
+* If the cell in column A does not contain a number, the row is ignored by the script
-* The time does not have to be ordered
+* The times do not have to be ordered
-* By definition, Frame0000 corresponds to time 0.00 seconds in the main `SCRIPT`
+* By definition, `Frame0000` corresponds to t=0 s in the main `SCRIPT`
 * Items do not need to be explicitly created.
 If the item occurs for the first time in the script, Animate automatically creates a new item.
 Therefore, pay attention to spell the names of the items correctly; if an item name is spelled incorrectly, a second item will be created
-* Animate checks if every `Image` item has at least one image designated.
+* Animate checks if every `Image` item has at least one image assigned.
 If not, an error is raised.
 * Commands, properties and item names are not case sensitive
 * All items have most properties in common